 - While your crust bakes, in a bowl whisk together the sour cream, egg, sugar, vanilla, and cardamom.
 The filling will have a thin, pourable consistency.

-- Spread the blueberries evenly across the par-baked crust.
+- Spread the blueberries evenly across the blind baked crust.
 Carefully pour the filling over and around the berries and spread gently with a spatula until the crust is filled evenly.

-- Carefully return to the oven and bake for 25-30 minutes, or until the edges are golden brown and the filling around the edges is set.
+- Carefully return to the oven and bake for 20-30 minutes, according to your oven, or until the edges are golden brown and the filling around the edges is set.
 The center should not look like uncooked liquid, but neither too dry and firm.

-- Remove from the oven and cool at room temperature for at least 40 mins.
+- Remove from the oven and cool at room temperature for about 30 mins.

 - Serve warm or at room temperature, with ice cream or whipped cream if you like, maybe with a few extra berries on top.